-Christianity is not the religion Jesus taught.
-The teachings of Jesus and the Bible may require his followers to leave the organized religion of Christianity in order to become Christians (lit. “followers of Christ”) because Christianity and its book have become idols.
+Many forms of Christianity do not resemble the spirituality Jesus taught.
+The teachings of Jesus and the Bible may require his followers to transform their Christian religious institutions in order to become Christians (lit. “followers of Christ”) because Christianity and its book have become idols for many.
 “God” is dead, and Christians killed God and destroyed God’s power by confining it to a single religious tribe, book, and time.
 The hubris of monotheism and exclusivity of Scripture is the trading of divinity for the idolatrous illusion of certainty (bibliolatry).
 If “God” exists, then faith is resting in Uncertainty and Infinite Expansiveness, not dogmatic claims and infallible revelation.
 Anything less is humanmade, idolatrous religion.
 An idol prohibits experience of “the divine” because it is a substitute.

 Exclusivist Christianity makes it difficult to have mystical (“spiritual”) experiences because one must destroy many religious idols in order to uncover its hidden treasures: the spirituality held captive behind the dogma.
 Indeed, the path of Jesus requires one to step outside the narrow four walls of the Church to embrace all of reality, which is boundlessly greater than the Christian Tribe and its Little Book.
 It must be, or “God” is not divine but smaller than the imagination of a tiny group of hominids.
 Christianity itself has become an idol because it has traded authentic “divine revelation” (intuition, connection to “divinity”) for human tradition, however divine that tradition may seem.
 All idols fade with the rains of time because they are made of mud, and this religion too will fade like many religions and empires before it if it continues to resist modern scientific and spiritual knowledge about reality: the bigger book of God.
 Followers of Christ must break open the idol of Christianity to release the spiritual oils that once flowed through it back again into the world.